Afternoon Artmaking at the Anderson Center with August Artists-in-Residence

 2 – 3 p.m. – Mixed-Media Fiber & Painting open studio with Rachel Collier

 3 – 4 p.m. – “Painting with Wool” Needle Felting workshop with Rachel Collier

 In the event of rain, outdoor workshops and activities with Camille, Lily and Isa will take place inside the Cafe adjacent to the barn.
 Activities happening with Rachel and Azzah will still take place inside the North Studios.

 Zine Making Workshop with Isa Reyes

-1 p.m. – North Studios Courtyard
+1 p.m. – North Studios Courtyard (rain site: Cafe)

 Join composer, musician and multidisciplinary artist Isa Reyes at 1 p.m. on August 20 for a Zine-Making workshop in the North Studios Courtyard.
-Attendees will participate in activities and exercises that utilize multi-media techniques in order to create a zine centered on their individual inspirations are.
-“As an artist sometimes it is easy for me to get caught up in the cycle not creating and being hard on myself about it,” shares Isa.
+Attendees will participate in activities and exercises that utilize multi-media techniques in order to create a zine centered on their individual inspirations.
+“As an artist sometimes it is easy for me to get caught up in a cycle not creating and being hard on myself about it,” shares Isa.
 “Zine-Making is a fun way to understand and empathize with others while also learning about what motivates people.
 Registration is encouraged, but not required — drop-in guests are welcome to participate.